shwetabh2002/Vehicle-booking/README.md

 ## Prerequisites

-Before running this application, make sure you have the following installed:
+Before running this application, make sure you have the following  dependencies installed:

 - Node.js
+- Mongoose
-- MongoDB
+- express
 - ejs
 - nodemon (so that you do not need to ren the server again and again)